Anemia and Chemotherapy

 Ask for help with daily responsibilities.

-Talk with your healthcare provider about ways to conserve your energy and reduce fatigue.
+Talk with your provider about ways to conserve your energy and reduce fatigue.

-Report any changes in energy level, shortness of breath, rapid heartbeat, fluid retention or leg swelling, or frequent urination at night to your doctor.
+Report any changes in energy level, shortness of breath, rapid heartbeat, fluid retention or leg swelling, or frequent urination at night to your provider.